 I am eight years old, staring skeptically at a wall of rock and bone at Dinosaur National Monument.
 My father, who is six-five, the largest thing in my world, holds my sister, who peers up from under her pink Mickey Mouse cap and announces, “I want to be an alientologist when I grow up!”
-Years later, my students and I will see dinosaurs here at Morrill Hall, the Nebraska State Museum of Natural History, but I want my students to see something unknown to most of them: 12 million years ago, an Idaho volcano dumped a foot of ash on the Great Plains, resulting in a watering-hole death trap three hours north of Lincoln.
+Years later, my writing students and I will see dinosaurs here at Morrill Hall, the Nebraska State Museum of Natural History, but this is the important moment: 12 million years ago, an Idaho volcano dumped a foot of ash on the Great Plains, resulting in a watering-hole death trap three hours north of Lincoln.
 What makes the Ashfall fossils unique, I say, is that the matrix holds them in three dimensions.
 Most fossils collapse once the flesh has decomposed and if they collapse into a way that keeps the order of bones intact, we say that the skeleton is articulated, as if the order of bones allows us to speak of them.
 What is missing when we cannot articulate the bones, when they are telling us something other than what we expect them to say?
 Must we create new words—like alientologist—to represent this new awareness?
-How do you know who you are unless you know where you come from, unless you know the place where you stand right now?

 Back at Morrill Hall, my students and I gather under a barrel-vaulted ceiling reminiscent of a ribs of bone, surrounded by mastadon and mammoth skeletons.
-They tell me about things I’ve never seen or never seen quite that way, rocks and minerals that glow in the basement, the new knowledge that camels originated in Nebraska, a tiny articulated fossil deer with the even-tinier fetus bones still inside it.
-They form phrases and sentences slowly, in quiet voices, as if speaking quickly and loudly would chase away these brand new ideas.
+They tell me about rocks and minerals that glow in the basement, the new knowledge that camels originated in Nebraska, a tiny articulated fossil deer with the even-tinier fetus bones still inside it.
+They form phrases and sentences slowly, in quiet voices, as if speaking quickly and loudly would chase away these new ideas.
 As we sit among those prehistoric pachyderms, we transfer those ideas to paper: some write phrases and impressions, some sketch what they see, each in their own way articulating their new place in the world.